apache/airflow/docs/docker-stack/build.rst

 The size of this image is ~ 1.1 GB when build.
 As you will see further, you can achieve 20% reduction in size of the image in case you use "Customizing" rather than "Extending" the image.

-Example when you want to embed DAGs ...................................
+Example when you want to embed Dags ...................................

 The following example adds ``test_dag.py`` to your image in the ``/opt/airflow/dags`` folder.